getvariant/variant-java-servlet-adapter/servlet-adapter-demo/readme.md

 % mvn tomcat7:run
 ```

-If it all went well, you will see the following console output:
+If all went well, you will see the following console output:
 ```
 INFO  2017-08-03 16:46:42 VariantConfigLoader - Found config resource [/variant.conf] as [/private/tmp/demo/variant-java-servlet-adapter/servlet-adapter-demo/target/classes/variant.conf]
 INFO  2017-08-03 16:46:43 VariantFilter - Connected to schema [petclinic]